census-instrumentation/opencensus-specs/trace/gRPC.md

 Propagation is how SpanContext is transmitted on the wire in an gRPC request.

 The propagation MUST inject a SpanContext (as a gRPC metadata `grpc-trace-bin`) and MUST extract a SpanContext from the gRPC metadata.
 The serialization format is defined [here](../encodings/BinaryEncoding.md).

+Implementations should provide a way to avoid propagating SpanContext altogether from both inbound requests and on outbound requests while still generating spans as usual around the inbound/outbound request.

 ## Status

 Implementations MUST set status which should be the same as the gRPC client/server status.
 The mapping between gRPC canonical codes and OpenCensus status codes can be found [here](https://github.com/grpc/grpc-go/blob/master/codes/codes.go).